Question: I feel like my eyes make me look older and more tired. Is eyelid surgery the right thing for me to change

 - Pigment – Depending on how much sun exposure one gets; patients may complain of darkness along their lower eyelids which may make them appear more tired.

 - Thin skin – Thin lower eyelid skin may result in dark circles by allowing the underlying muscle to “shine” through giving a dark appearance and thus a tired look.
-Additionally, in some patients they may have small blood vessels in this area they collectively result in a darkening appearance.
+Additionally, some patients have small blood vessels in this area, which collectively result in a darkening appearance.

 As a plastic surgeon in Dallas, I carefully analyze these areas of my patient’s eyes and determine the cause of the aged appearance.
 Here are a few examples of some treatment options:

 1) Loss of volume in the eye region: In younger patients particularly, this may be the first sign of aging.
 Despite having good quality skin and a lack of much redundancy, they may still appear older than desired.
 In this case, fillers can help restore lost volume; and in this region may even last a year or more.
 Injections are done in the office under a topical anesthetic and have minimal downtime.